Bowling action: Approach

+The ball must be delivered from behind a bowling crease, but preparation to bowl the ball can be done any way the bowler wishes.
+Every different bowler approaches the wicket in a personal way, and so there can be many and varied "run-ups".

+The term "run-up" can also refer to the area where the bowler runs during his run-up.

 Bound

 The bound is a jump that allows the bowler to transition from the run-up to the back foot contact position.
 For a chest on bowler not much transition is needed.
 So, many chest on bowlers have a low, short bound.
 In contrast, side on bowlers need to rotate their bodies through ninety degrees and so tend to have a longer, higher bound.
 A high bound can lead to the knee on the back foot collapsing and so lose momentum.